corda/corda/docs/source/hello-world-flow.rst

 a flow that is registered by default on every node to respond to messages from ``CollectSignaturesFlow`` (which is invoked by the initiator flow).

-``SignTransactionFlow`` is an abstract class.
-We have to subclass it and override ``SignTransactionFlow.checkTransaction``:
+As ``SignTransactionFlow`` is an abstract class, we have to subclass it and override ``SignTransactionFlow.checkTransaction``:

 .. container:: codeset